 • The Wild: I am a firm believer that animals make us better humans.
 Whether it’s the quiet companionship of a calico cat or the lessons we learn from the land, the natural world is my constant teacher.

-• The Joyful: I bring a sense of play to everything I do—because decolonizing our world is heavy work, and we need the sizzle of creativity and the strategy of a good board game to keep our spirits high.
+• The Joyful: I bring a sense of play to everything I do—because decolonizing our world is heavy work, and we need the sizzle of creativity and the strategy of a good video game to keep our spirits high.